joakim/tarant-page/blog/2023-04-17-why-the-cloud.md

 ## The current scenario

-Working on software based solution is a complex task that requires a cohort of very different roles that interact together to design, build, test, deploy and monitor the product.
+Working on software based solutions is a complex task that requires the effort of a cohort of very different roles that interact together to design, build, test, deploy and monitor the product.
 Complexity grows with requirements, given more features, less reliable is to build on top of that software and becomes problematic.
 The community worked on different solutions for all the set of problems that we, as software developers, need to solve to put our software, working, in production.

 These solutions span lots of different aspects of the essential complexity of our work: